-Professors L. Hardy, †J. Hare, K. Konyndyk, G. Mellema, C. Orlebeke, D. Ratzsch, S. Wykstra, L. Zuidervaart (chair) Associate Professors K. Clark, D. Faber Assistant Professor M. Talbot Professor of Interdisciplinary Studies M. S. Van Leeuwen
+Professors L. Hardy[†], J. Hare, D. Hoekema, K. Konyndyk, G. Mellema^{}, D. Ratzsch, M.S.
+Van Leeuwen, S. Wykstra, L. Zuidervaart (chair) Associate Professors K. Clark, E. Snider Assistant Professor W. Davis

-The DEPARTMENT OFFERS A MAJOR concentration appropriate not only for future teachers of philosophy, but also for aspirants to professions such as law, the ministry, and government service.
+THE DEPARTMENT OFFERS A MAJOR concentration appropriate for various careers, including professions such as higher education, law, the ministry, and government service.
 It consists of eight courses including Introduction to Philosophy (153), one course in logic, two historical period courses (251-252), an advanced historical course, two systematics courses (one of which must be from the advanced level), and an elective.
-The student is also required to take a four-unit cognate in another department that is approved by the departmental advisor.
+In addition, single majors are required, and double majors are encouraged, to take the Philosophy Seminar (395).
+The single major is also required to take a four-unit cognate in another department that is approved by the departmental advisor.